MicrosoftDocs/learn/learn-pr/azure/intro-to-security-in-azure/includes/7a-microsoft-sdl.md

 ### Establish a standard incident response process

-Preparing an incident response plan is crucial for helping to address new threats that can emerge over time.
-It should be created in coordination with your organization's dedicated Product Security Incident Response Team (PSIRT).
+Preparing an incident response plan is crucial for addressing new threats that can emerge over time, and your plan should be created in coordination with your organization's dedicated Product Security Incident Response Team (PSIRT).
 The plan should include who to contact in case of a security emergency, and establish the protocol for security servicing, including plans for code inherited from other groups within the organization and for third-party code.
 The incident response plan should be tested before it is needed! (whitepaper)

 For more information about incident responses, see: